SpaceX rocket launch | Pictures | Reuters

 SpaceX rocket launch

+The unmanned Falcon 9 rocket launched by SpaceX lifts off from the Cape Canaveral Air Force Station.
+REUTERS/Mike Brown

+The unmanned Falcon 9 rocket launched by SpaceX lifts off from the Cape Canaveral Air Force Station.
+REUTERS/Mike Brown

-The unmanned SpaceX Falcon 9 rocket carrying a Dragon capsule lifts off from launch pad 40 at the Cape Canaveral Air Force Station in Cape Canaveral, Florida April 14, 2015.
+The unmanned Falcon 9 rocket launched by SpaceX lifts off from the Cape Canaveral Air Force Station.
 REUTERS/Scott Audette

-The SpaceX Falcon 9 rocket lifts off.
-The unmanned SpaceX rocket blasted off from Florida on Tuesday to send a cargo ship to the International Space Station, then flipped around and made a hard landing on a platform in the ocean.
-REUTERS/Scott...more

-Photographers take pictures of lift off.
-The booster�s flyback, years in the making, marks another step in the company�s quest to develop rockets that can be refurbished and reflown, potentially slashing launch costs.
+The unmanned Falcon 9 rocket launched by SpaceX lifts off from the Cape Canaveral Air Force Station.
 REUTERS/Scott Audette

+The unmanned Falcon 9 rocket launched by SpaceX lifts off from the Cape Canaveral Air Force Station.
+REUTERS/Michael Berrigan

 Next Slideshows